 EB-2: Second Preference Category – Professionals Holding Advanced Degrees and Persons of Exceptional Ability: This preference is reserved for persons who are members of the professions holding advanced degrees or for persons with exceptional ability in arts, science, or business.

 The applicant must have a permanent employment offer and the employer must obtain a labor certification.

 If the applicant can prove that granting the immigrant visa would be in the nation’s interest, he/she may qualify for a national interest waiver and be exempt from the employment offer/labor certification requirement.

-EB-3: Third Preference Category – Skilled Workers, Professionals, and Unskilled Workers: Approximately 28.6% of employment based immigrant visa plus any used visas available for EB-1 and EB-2 are granted each year to applicants of this preference category.
+EB-3: Third Preference Category – Skilled Workers, Professionals, and Unskilled Workers: Approximately 28.6% of employment-based immigrant visa plus any used visas available for EB-1 and EB-2 are granted each year to applicants of this preference category.
 The employment offered under this category cannot be temporary or seasonal.
 There are three subgroups within this category: (1) Skilled workers; (2) Professionals; (3) Unskilled Workers.

 EB-5: Fifth Preference Category – Immigrant Investors: 7.1%, or approximately 10,000 visas are available for investors of this preference category.
 Out of the 10,000, no less than 3,000 visas are reserved for investors in a targeted rural or high unemployment area, and another 3,000 are set aside for investors in regional centers.
-Spouse and unmarried children under 21 may apply for immigrant visa with the immigrant investor.
+Spouse and unmarried children under 21 may apply for an immigrant visa with the immigrant investor.